timker/docs/wiki/Add-ServiceStack-Reference.md

  - **Simple** Server provides DTOs based on metadata and options provided.
 No heavy client side tools, just a HTTP request!
  - **Versatile** Clean DTOs works in all JSON, XML, JSV, MsgPack and ProtoBuf [generic service clients](https://github.com/ServiceStack/ServiceStack/wiki/C%23-client#built-in-clients)
- - **Reusable** Generated DTO's are not coupled to any endpoint or format.
+ - **Reusable** Generated DTOs are not coupled to any endpoint or format.
 Defaults are both partial and virtual for maximum re-use
  - **Resilient** Messaging-based services offer a number of [advantages over RPC Services](https://github.com/ServiceStack/ServiceStack/wiki/Advantages-of-message-based-web-services)
  - **Flexible** DTO generation is customizable, Server and Clients can override built-in defaults
  - **Integrated** Rich Service metadata annotated on DTO's, [Internal Services](https://github.com/ServiceStack/ServiceStack/wiki/Restricting-Services) are excluded when accessed externally